 And then we’re just half way the interview.

 We also talk about how he started to commit full time to what he believed in; “communicating with and seeing other human beings”.
 So that’s when the journey started led to his famous photo books of indigenous communities.
 We talk about how he connects with them, about the humour of Mr Bean, about the moment supreme of taking the indigenous portraits (after weeks of preparation), about the need for an ago to become successful, about the meaning of success, about the initial difficulty of selling his book concept to a publisher in 2013, about the wonderful TEDxAmsterdam talk (see embed above), about his custom-made camera, and many more things.

-You can listen to the entire interview in the Soundcloud-embed below or through your favourite podcast platform (among others, the icons at the bottom).
+You can listen to the entire interview in the Soundcloud-embed at the top of this page or on your favourite podcast platform.
 Or you can read a summary (in Dutch) in this month’s Adformatie.